 - 7-8 baby portobello mushrooms

 - 2-3 scallions

 Heat the olive oil in a dutch oven or a large cast iron pot over medium heat.
 Stir in onions and garlic, sauté until soft.
-Toss beets, carrots, thyme and salt and pepper into the pan, cook for 5 minutes, stirring occasionally.
-Stir in the tomato paste, red vine, vegetable stock and bay leaves, let simmer on low heat for 40 minutes.
-Meanwhile prepare the lentils and mushrooms.
+Toss beets, carrots, thyme and salt, and pepper into the pan, cook for 5 minutes, stirring occasionally.
+Stir in the tomato paste, red wine, vegetable stock, and bay leaves, let simmer on low heat for 40 minutes.
+Meanwhile, prepare the lentils and mushrooms.

 Rinse lentils under running water.
 Bring water to a boil, add lentils and lower to medium heat.
 Let simmer for 15 to 20 minutes, when almost done add salt.
 Set aside.

 Heat olive oil in a pan.
 Lower the heat and sear the portobello and white cap mushrooms, stirring occasionally, until tender and golden in color.
 Season to taste.
 Set aside.

 Taste the stew, add more wine, stock or herbs if you like.
 Add mushrooms and simmer for 10 more minutes.
 To serve, spoon the stew over a plate of lentils and sprinkle with scallions and fresh thyme.